vivekguthikonda/-/_posts/2020-04-08-Visual-Question-Answering-System.md

 These both question and image features are point wise multiplied and passed through 2 layered MLP with dropout 0.5.
 Lastly we add softmax layer top of them.

 Most weights in the model are initialized using he_normal weight initialization.
+GELU is used as activation function because its known to work well with NLP problems.

 ![]({{ "/assets/img/vqa/model1def.jpg" | relative_url}})